 We were looking for a “different” kind of cruise, so after reviewing dozens of colorful cruise brochures, husband Rob and I chose the seven day Coastal Wine Country itinerary on the Golden Princess.
 We liked the Los Angeles-Vancouver itinerary and ports.
 Best of all, it would take us to wine country.

-At Pier 93 in Los Angeles it took only 15 minutes to check in.
+After picking up our rental car in Los Angeles, we headed to Pier 93, where it took only 15 minutes to check in.
 Just back from dry dock refurbishing, the 3,100 passenger ship had a new carpet smell and a renovated Horizon Court buffet.
 Throughout the ship we found friendly international crew eager to please.
 We noted today’s cruisers are somewhat younger and prefer casual dress.

 Many Food Options